 Overwatering caladium yellowing — the most common indoor cause

 Overwatering is the single most common cause of indoor caladium yellowing.
 The pattern is distinctive and differs from every other cause — once you learn to read it, the fix is straightforward.
+This is where most caladiums die: the tuber sits in waterlogged soil and develops Pythium or Phytophthora root rot, and by the time the leaves yellow the damage is already below ground.

 The pattern — oldest leaves first, yellowing from the bottom up